Azure/azure-osconfig/src/adapters/mc/README.md

 Next, the new policy needs to be asigned.
 Go to Azure Portal | Policy | Definitions and asign the policy:
 1. Select the subscription and resource group where the policy will be targeted at (to all Arc devices in that group).
 1. Select `Include Arc connected machines` and uncheck the uncheck the `Only show parameters` box.
-1. Enter the desired value for the policy parameter, in this case `DesiredString`, containing the desired host name for the device.
+1. Enter the desired values for the policy parameters: `ComponentName`, `ReportedObjectName`, `DesiredObjectName`, `DesiredObjectValue`, etc.

 #### 7.1.4.
 Creating a remediation task